 An owner-occupied property is eligible for tax sale (also known as a tax lien certificate sale) if the combined total of its city liens is $750.00 or more.
 For non-owner-occupied properties the threshold is $250.00 or more.
 These liens include but are not limited to unpaid real property taxes, special benefits assessments, alley and footway paving bills, streetscape, minor privilege, multi-family dwelling, clean and board, water, environmental control, and residential registration charges and fees.

-Homeowners can reduce their risk of entering tax sale by using state and city tax credits and other resources that lower household expenses.
+Homeowners can also reduce their risk of entering tax sale by using state and city tax credits and other resources that lower household expenses.

 A few of the most helpful resources are:

 This State of Maryland program sets a limit on the amount of property taxes a homeowner must pay based upon his or her income.
 If the homeowner is paying more than the set limit, the property tax is reduced accordingly.
 (Homeowners must apply every year for this credit.)

 To help homeowners deal with large assessment increases on their principal residence, state law has established the Homestead Property Tax Credit.
 In Baltimore this credit limits the increase in taxable assessments each year to 4%.
 (A homeowner has to successfully apply only once for this credit; it is thereafter applied every year.)

 Water bills must be delinquent for at least 3 quarters to be considered as part of a property’s lien total.
 If an owner-occupied property’s only unpaid bill is a delinquent water bill, the property will not be eligible for tax sale.
 To avoid delinquency, DPW offers multiple discount programs for low-income and elderly residents.

 To learn more or to schedule a community-based information session, please contact Michael O'Leary, Tax Sale Services Coordinator: